 You will also often see a list of team members, investors, and advisors.
 Although, this is normally displayed on the website itself, too.

 For an ICO to be successful, it needs a good, solid white paper.
-If you ever find an ICO is live but doesn’t have a white paper, I would recommend not buying any tokens from it.
+If you ever find an ICO is live but doesn’t have a white paper, I wouldn't recommend buying any tokens from it.

-Very few people will want to invest in a project that doesn’t have a white paper or a good white paper.
+Very few people will want to invest in a project that doesn’t have a well-thought-out white paper.

 A good white paper will also provide information on what the funds are going to be used for.
 The focus needs to be on the funds being used to grow the business and not for personal gain.
 This is important!